-For ease of comparison, Figure 3.20-3 shows a plan view of the Millbrae Station Design that was considered in the analyses of the Draft EIR/EIS.
-This figure was included in the Draft EIR/EIS as Figure 2-34.
-For more detail on the Millbrae Station Design, refer to Section 2.6.2, High-Speed Rail Alternatives for the San Francisco to San Jose Project Section, of the Draft EIR/EIS.
+For ease of comparison, Figure 3.20-3 shows a plan view of the Millbrae Station Design.
+For more detail on the Millbrae Station Design, refer to Section 2.6.2, High-Speed Rail Alternatives for the San Francisco to San Jose Project Section, of the Final EIR/EIS.

 The RSP Design Variant would realign California Drive slightly west from its current location between Murchison Drive and Linden Avenue to accommodate track and platform modifications.
-The California Drive extension from Linden Avenue to El Camino Real, including bike path, sidewalk improvements, and pick-up and drop-off, is anticipated to be constructed by others and be in place at the time the RSP Design Variant would be constructed.
-The RSP Design Variant would eliminate the four surface parking lots on the west side of the alignment that are associated with the Millbrae Station Design.
+The California Drive extension from Linden Avenue to El Camino Real, including bike path, sidewalk improvements, and pick-up and drop-off, is anticipated to be constructed by others and be in place at the time the RSP Design Variant would be constructed.1 The RSP Design Variant would eliminate the four surface parking lots on the west side of the alignment that are associated with the Millbrae Station Design.
 Accordingly, the RSP Design Variant would not require the closure of Linden Avenue or Serra Avenue, unlike the Millbrae Station Design.
-As a result of the southward shift of the HSR station entrance hall, and provision of additional pick-up and drop-off areas on California Drive, the RSP Design Variant would not include a pick-up and drop-off facilities on El Camino Real, in contrast with the Millbrae Station Design.
+As a result of the southward shift of the HSR station entrance hall, and provision of additional pick-up and drop-off areas on California Drive, the RSP Design Variant would not include a pick-up and drop-off area on El Camino Real, in contrast with the Millbrae Station Design.
 Without pick-up and drop-off facilities on El Camino Real, the RSP Design Variant would not require lane modifications on El Camino Real.
 However, both the Millbrae Station Design and the RSP Design Variant would include improvements at El Camino Real's intersection with Chadbourne Avenue.
 These improvements include signalization of the intersection, median breaks, crosswalks, and sidewalk enhancements.
-Collectively, these measures would improve pedestrian connections between bus stops at Chadbourne Avenue and the Millbrae Station entrance hall.
+Collectively, these improvements would enhance pedestrian connections between bus stops at Chadbourne Avenue and the Millbrae Station entrance hall.